apmiller108/beatbrain/PROJECT.txt

 - [ ] Filter by Year range
 - [ ] Filter by date added range
 - [ ] Cache the selections in appDatabase to be used a default
-### TODO: create app database playlist schema
-Note, this app might one day support Rekordbox libraries.
-We might want to consider that now when creating the schema.
-The app might need to know when a playlist was create for Mixxx vs Rekordbox
-- [ ] create playlists table
-- [ ] create playlists tracks table.
-Table should contain data required to generate an m3u file (name, duration, path)
 ### TODO: generate playlist
 For now, the playlist can be the results from the query.
 Smart (AI gen) playlist can be built later.
 - [ ] Generate button submits the request.